-BE IT FURTHER RESOLVED, that the City Clerk is directed to file a Notice of Determination (NOD) with the Clerk of the Board of Supervisors for the County of San Diego regarding the above project.
+BE IT FURTHER RESOLVED, that the City Clerk is directed to file a Notice of Determination with the Clerk of the Board of Supervisors for the County of San Diego regarding the Project after final passage of O- 20245 rezoning the site from the existing RS-1-7 Zone into the RM-3-7 Zone.

-APPROVED: JAN GOLDSMITH, CITY ATTORNEY
+APPROVED: JAN I. GOLDSMITH, City Attorney